vascabarkapa/slot-machine/README.md

 This is a simple slot machine game built using PixiJS, a 2D WebGL rendering library.
 It provides a fun and interactive experience for players to try their luck and see if they can win big!

+## Demo

+To experience the application in action, simply click on the following link: [Live Demo](https://slot-machine.netlify.app/).
+This will redirect you to the live demo where you can interact with the application and explore its features firsthand.

 ## Installation

 To run the game locally, make sure you have [Node.js](https://nodejs.org/) installed.
 Then, follow these steps: